SHINTAIDO, NEW WAY FOR THE BODY

 “Shintaido has only one reason : to help you live a new and healthier life”, Hiroyuki Aoki Senseï

 The association participates in the development of Shintaido and Kenbu in France.
-Advanced courses and refresher courses can be followed in France and Quebec under the guidance of Michel Paolillo or Haruyoshi Fugaku Ito Sensei, a founding member of Shintaido.
+Advanced courses and refresher courses are offered in France and Canada on Vancouver island at Victoria, under the guidance of Michel Paolillo.

 Michel Paolillo founded the Association Shintaido Ocean in 2004 on his return from Japan.